Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

 Your commercial auto insurance policy may also cover damage caused by vandalism or certain weather events, as well as vehicle theft.

-Hired and non-owned auto insurance offers liability coverage for fence installers, glaziers, and other installation professionals who are involved in a crash while driving a personal vehicle to conduct company business.
+Hired and non-owned auto insurance (HNOA) offers liability coverage for installation professionals involved in a crash while driving a personal vehicle to conduct company business.
 It also covers leased and rented vehicles.